Welcome to MyBoard

 9. Receive training on business issues/skills that are designed to meet your specific needs as a business leader.

 10. Develop the confidence you need to take your business to the next level.

 How to Sign Up

-The cost to you to participate as a MyBoard mentee is $1,350 (scholarship assistance may be available).
-The rate for current Center members is $950.
-This fee includes assignment to a board comprised of four mentors, five meetings with your MyBoard, three workshops and member benefits for a one year period.
+The MyBoard program cost is $1,350 (current member rate: $1,250).
+Partial scholarship assistance may be available.
+This fee includes assignment to a board comprised of four mentors, five meetings with your MyBoard, and member benefits for a one year period.